ShyFidelity/ShyFidelity/README.md

 - 🔭 I’m ShyFidelity...
 ```
-if you want to know what it means.
-Shy is for shy.
-I'm an introvert.
-Fidelity is for perfection.
-Fidelity first came from testing records and songs.
-The only way you could achieve true fidelity was by playing the song on the decivce it was created on.
-The maker and it's true tool.
 - Finishing my bootcamp @ DU
 - 🌱 I’m currently learning ...
 - Full stack Web Dev at DU and pursing my certifate in AWS.